leanderseige/interplanetarysynth/README.md

 - Green: playback of recorded frequencies
 - Purple: waiting for next rising edge of sync signal to restart playback

+Here is a demo of how to use the Interplanetary Synth and how it sounds: https://www.youtube.com/watch?v=XGoNoBU3fJs

 # Circuit Diagram

 ![Circuit Diagram of the Interplanetary Synth](circuit.png)